Suppoze/100-days-of-code/log.2.md

 # 100 Days Of Code - Log (2nd run)

+## Day 19: 2019-04-25

+**Today's Progress:** Today I still worked at our LD41 game, no commits though.
+I was thinking about completely reworking the inventory HUD system, so transferring object between inventories could be more dynamic and satisfying.
+(Visually lerping from point A to B).
+Also I actually switched to [Rider](https://www.jetbrains.com/rider/) from Visual Studio 2017, because I'm infinitely more familiar with JetBrains products (I'm a fanboy, really)

+**Thoughts:** I'm realizing the flaws in how we designed some functionality in the game.
+I think we should completely rethink some parts, for example the Interactable objects.

+**Link to work:** *Coming soon?*

 ## Day 18: 2018-04-24

 **Today's Progress:** Worked a little bit on our LD41 game, just to improve some bits here and there.
 Most importantly some changes to the stack inventory UI.